beyarkay/masters-thesis/src/03_lit_review.md

 **Datasets** Both vision- and WiFi-based systems have seen the benefit of standardised hardware that enables the creation of high-quality and diverse datasets of gestures being performed and recorded on relevant hardware.
 These datasets\footnote{\cite{guyonChaLearnGestureChallenge2012, materzynskaJesterDatasetLargeScale2019, alazraiDatasetWiFibasedHumantohuman2020}} promote research in the field, as they provide a common baseline against which new algorithms can be tested.
-They also reduce the barrier to entry, as researchers skilled in modelling but without the resources to collect a large amount of data can still contributed to the field.

-## Chronology of Non-glove-based Systems

 Vision based systems have been investigated since the 1980s
 \footnote{\cite{boltPutthatthereVoiceGesture1980,